datenzauberer/picow-rust-iot-demonstrator/picow-temperature-sensor/README.md

 # Raspberry Pico W Temperatur Sensor

-This is a simple iot demonstrator.
-It reads the onboard temperature sensor and sends the measured value via tcp to an server (`iot-data-brige`).
+This is a simple IoT demonstrator.
+It reads the onboard temperature sensor and sends the measured value via TCP to a server (`iot-data-brige`).

 # Raspberry Pi Pico W Rust Embedded Development Setup Guide